-When you click on a hashtag or manually search for it, you’ll be taken to a result page showing — at first — the top results that Twitter’s algorithm picked.
+When you click on a hashtag or manually search for it in the Twitter timeline, you’ll be taken to a result page showing – at first – the top results that Twitter’s algorithm picked.

 But so do millions of other users.

-Now, more often than not, the trending topics are either completely irrelevant for your business and audience, linked to political scandals or worse, to tragedies.
+Now, more often than not, the trending topics are either completely irrelevant to your business and Twitter audience, linked to political scandals, or worse, to tragedies.

 We find that the best way for brands to identify trends that are relevant to them is to use a social listening tool.

 Social listening will show you what’s being said on social media, without you having to go looking for it.